Updated: 25-07-2025 at 3:30 PM

 Enhanced Financial Inclusion: Persons with disabilities gain better access to banking and financial services because the directive requires inclusive KYC verification procedures.

-Promotion of Digital Equality: Through the recognition of digital access as a fundamental right, the judicial system ensures technological growth benefits all groups of society, thus minimising discriminatory practises.
+Promotion of Digital Equality: Through the recognition of digital access as a fundamental right, the judicial system ensures technological growth benefits all groups of society, thus minimising discriminatory practices.

 Also Read: National Action Plan For Skill Development Of Persons With Disabilities